 For now, Coney Island is still doing what it has been doing for decades, albeit on a considerably smaller scale: bringing people from all walks of life together for thrills, laughter, great food, fun, and relief from the city's heat.

 Since its inception, a single operator has never owned nor managed the landmark Coney Island amusement area (unlike most modern-day theme parks).
 Rather, it has been, and continues to be, a collection of independent owners and vendors.
 Therefore, there is no central office or phone number.
-Starting in 2010, however, one operator has taken control of Luna Park and Scream Zone.
+Starting in 2010, however, one operator has taken control of Luna Park and Scream Zone, which together, comprise the majority of the amusement area.

 Tickets and Admission Policy